openorclose/posts/for.md

 And so after finishing up what they were doing in a negligible amount of time, and after their required waiting period, when they all so dutifully looked up into the once diverse sky containing a multitude of numbers, only the singleton 5 remained.

-Who knew that the spectacular parade of numbers of all numerators and denominators had taken place while we were busy doing our own things.
+Who knew that the spectacular parade of numbers of all numerators and denominators had taken place while we were busy.

 Who knew that digits had the capability to give up on waiting for people to look them up.

-Who knew that after the fireworks of incrementation only one victorious 5 would remain, the others vanquished in addition, never to grace anyone as God had intended.
+Who knew that after the fireworks of incrementation, only one victorious 5 would remain, the others vanquished in addition, never to grace anyone as God had originally intended.

+And so, this is why when we look up the value of `i` after all is said and done it is not what it's supposed to be.

 ------